Grime's Graves: Neolithic infrastructure

 Such a large industry may have required supporting infrastructure.
 Assuming no more than two shafts were open at any one time, around 120 red deer may have needed to be bred and managed nearby, in order to provide a steady supply of antler as well as skin, food and other products that the miners would require.
 Alternatively, the mines may have been worked intermittently by local farmers, as happened in many early metal mines during the Bronze Age and the later Iron Age.

-Earlier flint mines in Britain such as Cissbury in Sussex were just as important as Grime's Graves, and there were many very local sources of flint which were exploited on the downlands.
+Earlier flint mines in Britain, such as Cissbury in West Sussex, were just as important as Grime's Graves, and there were many very local sources of flint which were exploited on the downlands.
 However, it is probably relevant that Grime's Graves were close to the very rich soils of the Fens, and forest clearance here would rely on local products.

 There was also extensive farming settlement during the Bronze Age, known from middens that infill the mouths of many Neolithic mineshafts.
 Animal bones from these middens show that the Bronze Age people kept cattle, which they milked, sheep and a few pigs.
 They also grew barley, wheat and peas.